travelaudience/kubernetes-nexus/docs/admin/configuring-nexus.md

 the `maven-central` repository and re-create it.

 Head-over to _Administration/Repositories_, click _Create repository_, choose
-the `maven (proxied)` recipe and configure it according to the following settings:
+the `maven2 (proxy)` recipe and configure it according to the following settings:

 ![maven-central](maven-central.png)